utkarsh777-wins/To-Do/readme.txt

 --use this to push-the-branch to github --for first-timers only sighs stilll didn't get the hang of this will try this again

+--hm so update we don't know git push -u origin feature-login what the actual f is this

+#and the last time after switching all I had to do was to use:
+git push --set-upstream origin side
+description:
+To push the current branch and set the remote as upstream, use To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.  -figure this shi out.
+But yeah after the first time things go smoothely